 - an uninformed public

-Liz Holloway has an MA TESOL from the University of Northern Iowa, Cedar Falls, IA.
-She presently serves as the ESOL Coordinator and is an Assistant Professor of ESOL at Kansas City Kansas Community College, Wyandotte County, KS, where she has been since 2011.
+Elizabeth “Liz” Holloway has an MA in TESOL – Teaching English to Speakers of Other Languages from the University of Northern Iowa, Cedar Falls, IA.
+She has been teaching college-level English as a Second Language since 2001.
+She is presently teaching ESL at Missouri Valley College in Marshall, MO.
+She formerly served as an Assistant Professor and ESOL Coordinator at Kansas City Kansas Community College, Wyandotte County, KS.
 Before moving to Kansas City, she taught for five years at The ESL Institute at the University of Wisconsin, La Crosse.
 She has also been an ESL instructor at Lehigh Carbon Community College in Schnecksville, PA and Iowa Western Community College in Council Bluffs, IA.
-Although she has been a member of TESOL since graduate school days, and a member of MIDTESOL since moving to Kansas City, this is the first administrative position she has held in a professional organization.
-She looks forward to becoming more involved and learning how she can best serve the MIDTESOL organization in the future.
-Contact Liz at email@example.com.
+Liz has been a member of the International TESOL organization since she was in graduate school and a member of Mid America TESOL since 2011.
+She has served on the MIDTESOL board since Fall 2015.
+Liz can be contacted at firstname.lastname@example.org.

 Educational Technology Interest Section